 The major dimensions of the current ecological crisis and its roots in Western tradition, how Judaeo-Christian thought has traditionally regarded nature and its relationship to God and humans, and implications for action.

-RE 382E: Asian Religions & Environment
+RE 382E: Asian Religions and Environment

 Examine the ways in which religions shape human understandings and treatment of the natural environment, with an emphasis on non-Western religions.